onezoomin/osmosis-local/README.md

 # osmosis-local

-get hacking on the regen chain... fast.
+get hacking on the osmosis chain... fast.

 1. middle click on this button